Govt’s Pakistan Startup Fund will help entrepreneurs raise up to $1m, says official

 According to MOITT’s website, PSF is aimed at promoting the growth of startups in Pakistan through encouraging investments in Pakistan by global as well as local VC funds.

-“The grant is positioned as the final piece of the financial puzzle, providing startups with additional support after after venture capitalists have conducted their due diligence and the startup has secured funding from the private sector,” the website states.
+“The grant is positioned as the final piece of the financial puzzle, providing startups with additional support” after venture capitalists have conducted their due diligence and the startup has secured funding from the private sector, the website states.

 “The grant from the Pakistan Startup Fund will only be disbursed to the eligible startup as the ‘last cheque’ in the ongoing funding round.
 This means that the startup must secure the full investment from the investor or VC before receiving the fund’s grant,” the website explained.